 If you’re traveling for the first time via plane, no worries.
 The process is straightforward.
-You need to provide the required documents at the check-in counter to verify your identity.
+You must provide the required documents at the check-in counter to verify your identity.

 After successful verification, you can hand over any luggage you don’t want to keep.
 Now, the officials at the counter will issue you a boarding pass.
 This pass will include all your travel details, such as Seat Number, Gate Number, Flight Number, and Departure Time.

-I’ve often noticed overbooking in airlines.
+I’ve often noticed overbooking on airlines.
 So, is overbooking legal?

 Yes, it is legal for airlines to overbook flights according to federal law.
 Airlines often do this in anticipation of passengers “no-showing” on the travel date.

 They want to ensure that every flight they depart is as full as possible for maximum profits.
-For example, travel experts say that around 150 tickets are sold for every 100 seats available.
+For example, travel experts say that around 150 tickets are sold for every 100 seats.

 However, there are tons of rules for passengers’ compensation if they get bumped from a flight because of overselling.